AzamkhonKh/ai_analyst/README.md

 # PyQt5 LLM Chat & Data Analysis GUI

+> For a detailed description of the project’s goals, architecture, and deliverables, see [Project description.md](./Project%20description.md).

 ## Overview

 This application is an interactive chat-based GUI for data analysis, powered by PyQt5 and a local LLM (Large Language Model) backend.
 It allows users to: